EienMiku/cpp-option/README.md

 // results: ["error!", "error!", "foo", "error!", "bar"]
 ```

-## Representation
+## Implementation Notes

-This C++ implementation uses a union-based storage similar to `std::optional`, but with additional features inspired by Rust's `Option`.
-The implementation supports:

-- Value types
-- Reference types (via pointer storage)
-- `void` type (representing boolean-like "has value" or "empty" states)
+This library uses a union-based storage mechanism, supporting value types, reference types (as pointers), and `void` (presence only), combining Rust `Option` semantics with C++23 features:

-- Move semantics and perfect forwarding
+- Complete move/copy semantics and perfect forwarding
-- `constexpr` operations where possible
+- Extensive `constexpr` support
+- Explicit `this` parameter (deducing this)
+- Integration with standard types like `std::expected`, `std::pair`, etc.

 ## Method Overview

-In addition to working with conditional checks, `option` provides a wide variety of different methods.

-### Querying the variant
+Besides basic checks, `option` provides a rich set of member methods for state queries, value extraction, transformation, combination, in-place modification, and type conversion.

+### State Queries

-The `is_some()` and `is_none()` methods return `true` if the `option` contains a value or is empty, respectively.
+`is_some()` / `is_none()`: Check if value is present.

 ```cpp
 constexpr auto x = opt::some(2);